splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 ********************************************************************************

-During the next part of the journey, focus on onboarding a number of teams.
+During this part of the journey, focus on onboarding a number of teams.
 These teams will represent use cases that can be used to show the power and benefit of the solution to the rest of your organization.

 These tasks can be separated according to product components.
 There will be one set for each of:
 * Splunk Infrastructure Monitoring and
-* Splunk Application Performance Monitoring.
+* :ref:`Splunk Application Performance Monitoring <phase2-apm>`

-30 - 60 Days: Infrastructure Monitoring
+Onboarding Infrastructure Monitoring
 ==============================================

 This part of the journey prepares you to monitor critical solutions and brings business value based on custom metrics.
 This phase includes the following steps:

-#.
-Onboard launching production IM based application
+#. :ref:`onboard-imm-apps`
-#.
-Expand the teams beyond the initial set of admins, prepare for internal roll-out from the base team to the first user groups
+#. :ref:`expand-team`
-#.
-Understand OTel sizing requirements
+#. :ref:`otel-reqts`
-#.
-Advance configuration using OTel collector (for example, token as a secret, Kubernetes distribution)
+#. :ref:`Advance configuration using OTel collector (for example, token as a secret, Kubernetes distribution) <adv-conf-otel>`
 #.
 Create custom dashboard configuration using charts based on ingested metrics
 #.
 Configure detectors and alerts for specific metric conditions
 #.
 Planning considerations, dimensions and properties